 The Word of the Lord tries us, but it is in that conflict that spiritual and moral elements are developed, features are brought out.
-Conflict secures the spoil for further building, and then we come back again, not only on to the original ground of our apprehension of that truth, but on to a very much higher, and into a much deeper and stronger apprehension of that thing, so that that thing is more to us than it was before, because we have gone into the battle with that, and we have come out with building spoil; there have been fresh heavenly factors put into it.
-Something has been introduced into the original thing, through the conflict, which has given it extra value - the power of resurrection.
-The thing of God comes as from God, with all its Divine glory, beauty, strength, and we rejoice in that light for a season, and then we go into death with that very light; but in the battle, in the conflict, the death, being searched, tried, tested, found out, and driven down to the place where, if that goes, we go, because it is our life; then the power of resurrection begins to operate and we come back with that thing stronger than ever, but with spoils for building.
-We know the value of that thing as we had never proved the value of it before, because we had never been into conflict with it, we had never tested that armour, never tried that sword; but now something has been given to it of value which we never knew until we went into the conflict with it.
-It does work that way with a revelation.
-How many people we have seen have jumped at the revelation, they have leapt to it, embraced it, could talk about nothing else but that new revelation that had come to them.
-We are very glad, we are delighted when people do this, but we say: "Yes, presently they will be tested on that, and that thing will test them," and they go into a time of awful conflict and darkness, full of questions as to whether after all the thing is true, is right; and now the Lord is putting the thing inside.
-It was on the circumference very largely; it was, in a sense, in a measure, objective; but now the Lord is planting the thing into them and them into it.
-They will come through and say: "Before it was something given to me but it belonged to someone else, now it is mine," and they begin to build with the spoil resultant from the conflict.
+Conflict secures the spoil for further building, and then we come back again, not only on to the original ground of our apprehension of that truth, but on to a very much higher, and into a much deeper and stronger apprehension of that thing, so that it is more to us than it was before, because we have gone into the battle with it, and we have come out with spoil for building; there have been fresh heavenly factors put into it.
+Something has been introduced into the original thing, through the conflict, which has given it extra value; it is the power of resurrection.
+Thus the truth of God comes as from God, with all its Divine glory, beauty, strength, and we rejoice in that light for a season, and then we go into death with that very light; but in the battle, in the conflict, the death, the being searched, tried, tested, found out, and driven down to the place where, if that goes, we go, because it is our life, then the power of resurrection begins to operate and we come back with that thing stronger than ever, and in addition with spoils for building.
+We know the value of that thing as we had never proved it before, because we had never been into conflict with it, we had never tested that armour, never tried that sword; but now something of value has been given to it which we never knew until we went into the conflict with it.
+It does work that way with an enlightenment.

+How many people we have seen leap to the light!
+They have embraced it, could talk about nothing but the new revelation that had come to them.
+We are very glad, we are delighted when people do this, but we say: 'Yes, presently they will be tested on that, and that thing will test them.'
+Then they go into a time of awful conflict and darkness, full of questions as to whether or not, after all, the thing is true, is right.
+Now the Lord is putting the thing inside.
+Before it was very largely on the circumference; it was, in a sense, in a measure, objective; but now the Lord is planting the thing into them, and them into it.
+They will come through and say: 'Before, it was something given to me but it belonged to someone else, now it is mine.'
+Thus they begin to build with the spoil resultant from the conflict.